How To Make Crème Mousseline

 Instructions

-- In a medium saucepan, heat milk and vanilla on medium heat until it is just at a simmer, but don't let it boil.
+- In a medium saucepan, heat the milk and vanilla on medium heat until it is just at a simmer.
+Don't let it boil.

-- While the milk is warming, in a separate bowl, add the egg yolks, sugar, salt and cornstarch.
-Whisk them together until shiny.
-Place the bowl on a dampened kitchen towel to stop it from slipping around for this next step.
+- While the milk is warming, add the egg yolks, sugar, salt, and cornstarch to a separate bowl.
+Whisk them together until glossy and smooth.
+Place the bowl on a dampened kitchen towel to stop it from slipping.
+100 g granulated sugar 4 large egg yolks, 100 g granulated sugar, 30 g cornstarch, 1/4 teaspoon salt

 - Return the combined mixture to the saucepan over medium heat.
-Cook the custard, whisking constantly until it starts boiling.
-Once it starts bubbling, it will begin to thicken.
-Keep it at a bubble don't stop whisking for 1 minute.
+Cook the custard, whisking constantly, until it starts boiling.
+Once it starts bubbling, keep it at a boil and whisk for a full minute.

-- Once thick, take it off the heat and whisk in the butter until completely combined.
+- Take it off the heat and whisk in the butter until completely combined.
+45 g unsalted butter

 The butter

-- When the pastry cream is cool, beat the softened butter in a stand mixer using the whisk attachment at high speed until it's smooth, creamy, and a lighter color.
+- When the pastry cream is cool, beat the softened butter in a stand mixer with the whisk attachment at high speed until it's smooth, creamy, and a lighter color.
+170 g unsalted butter

 - Add the cooled pastry cream to the butter a bit at a time, whipping at medium speed until you achieve a smooth, airy mousseline cream.
 Once it reaches that consistency, stop mixing.

-- If you find it's too soft, place it in the fridge for 20-40 minutes to firm up slightly.
-Don't refrigerate it too long though or the butter will harden too much.
-If it does become too firm, rewarm the edges of the bowl slightly over a bain marie and whip it again.
+- If it’s too soft for piping, refrigerate for 20-40 minutes to firm up slightly.
+Don’t chill it too long or the butter will harden too much.
+If it does become too firm, gently warm the edges of the bowl over a bain-marie and whip it again.